Your business is playing for a valuable and elusive prize. You need to earn an own at least 30 minutes of your future customer’s time today.

 4. Price: Not a factor.
 I’m obsessed.

 Flip any of these triggers and you have my attention.
 What are your buyer’s triggers?
-Once you’ve indentified the triggers, instruct your writers to keep them in mind while developing topic ideas and writing posts.
+Once you’ve identified the triggers, instruct your writers to keep them in mind while developing topic ideas and writing posts.

 Understand the Passion Map

 Everyone has a passion (some don’t know what it is but they have one).
 Great business blogs consistently reinforce their reader’s passion.
 GrowthHackers.com knows its readers love technical solutions to marketing problems.
 Brainpickings.org knows that its readerships love in-depth, long form examinations of esoteric topics.
-Knowing a your reader’s passions enables you to consistently hit the mark with every post.
+Knowing your reader’s passions enables you to consistently hit the mark with every post.

 My team uses a Passion Wheel to understand how to write for our clients.
 The Passion Wheel helps us investigate specific passion influences in six areas: